Chanchala9876/the_aihealthverse_website/README.md

 - **Integration APIs**: Connect with fitness trackers and health devices
 - **Machine Learning**: Custom ML models for health prediction
 - **Social Features**: Share health goals with friends and family

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Submit a pull request

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support

-For support and questions:
-- Email: support@healthverse.com
-- Website: www.healthverse.com
-- Phone: +1 (555) 123-4567

-## 🙏 Acknowledgments

-- Ollama for providing the AI capabilities
-- Spring AI for seamless AI integration
-- Spring Boot team for the excellent framework
-- Bootstrap team for the responsive UI components
-- Chart.js for the beautiful charts and graphs

----

-**HealthTracker** - Your personal health journal with AI-powered insights! 💙